mdlacasse/xomsavings/README.md

 | 60% | -- | 40% | 9.0%|  6.7%|

-Other fixed asset combinations can be easily explored by properly adjusting the `fixedWeigths` and `myWeights` variables in the **Other Adjustable Parameters** section below.
+Other fixed asset combinations can be easily explored by properly adjusting the `fixedWeigths` and `myWeights` variables in the **Other Adjustable Parameters** section of the notebook.

 As an example, here are the outputs generated when specifying a 12-month period with a volatility of 5%, `maxCash = 0.80` and `maxAssetFraction = 0.85`.